 Happy Armistice Day, Remembrance Day or Veterans Day, according to whether you're in Europe, the Commonwealth or America.
-Our observances begin with an entry from the Mark Steyn Club anthology of video poetry - the only choice for this day:
+This is an entry from the Mark Steyn Club anthology of video poetry - the only choice for this day:

 In Flanders fields the poppies blow